SecAI-Lab/A-Decade-long-Landscape-of-Advanced-Persistent-Threats/README.md

   - Campaign duration or timeline

 #### `Manual Verification`
-Due to the persistent and stealthy nature of APT campaigns, LLM-derived information—particularly attack durations—was manually reviewed and validated for consistency and accuracy.
+Due to the persistent and stealthy nature of APT campaigns, LLM-derived information on attack durations was manually reviewed and validated for accuracy.